RightsandWrongsgit/ARMTEC/business/purchaseintent.md

-Can you tell me the name of the specific product you have with (insert company from Q6)?
+Can you tell me the name of the specific product you have with (insert company from Question X)?

 ___ YES, Record Product Name ______________________________________
 ___ NO